netxms/netxms-doc/admin/log-monitoring.rst

 match rules (rules when log record considered matching if it does not match regular expression).
 Inverted match can be set by setting attribute ``invert`` to ``1``.
-Other possible option that can be configured is number of times that exptession should be matched to generate event.
+Other possible option that can be configured is number of times that expression should be matched to generate event.

 Some examples: